Appelcloud/Scripts/AuthMethodAudit/README.md

 - Excel workbook `AuthMethods_MigrationReport_<TenantName>.xlsx` with sheets:
   - **Detailed Report**: All users and detected methods
   - **Action Required**: Users where `NeedsAction` is true OR the only required action is “Register email or phone for SSPR”
-  - **Summary**: One row with aggregate statistics
+  - **Auth Methods Status**: Combined comparison of legacy usage and modern policy, including the same alignment Status and Recommendation as the HTML
+  - **Legacy vs Modern**: Underlying comparison rows (one per method), for further filtering/pivoting
 - HTML dashboard `AuthMethods_MigrationReport_<TenantName>.html` with:
-  - Summary KPIs, readiness score, and risk categories
+  - Migration Readiness Assessment at the top (overall status and score)
-  - Authentication Methods distribution
+  - Authentication Methods Status (combined legacy vs modern) table
-  - Prominent note pointing to Excel for the full user lists
+  - Summary cards, risk categories, and methods distribution
-  - “Users Requiring Immediate Action” table (top 50; see Excel for full set)
+  - “Users Requiring Action” table (top 50), with a note that full lists are in the Excel export

 ## Resource Filtering Behavior